Coastal Hazard Risk Management and Adaptation Plan (CHRMAP)

 To help the Town guide the development of the CHRMAP, representatives from various State Government agencies have assisted.
 These include representatives from the Department of Planning, Lands and Heritage; Department of Biodiversity, Conservation and Attractions; and Department of Transport.

-As part of the community and stakeholder engagement for the CHRMAP, the Town called for Expressions of Interest to establish a Community and Business Reference Group (CBRG) to help guide and provide advice around key milestones of the project.
+In addition, as part of the community and stakeholder engagement for the CHRMAP, a Community and Business Reference Group was established to help guide and provide advice around key milestones of the project and act as conduits between the community and the project team, helping to share important information and knowledge both ways.

 Policy and Guidelines